Nana Kyei

-Nana Emmanuel K. Kyei (born 10 January 1998) is an English footballer who plays for Concord Rangers.
+Nana Emmanuel K. Kyei (born 10 January 1998) is an English footballer who plays for Potters Bar Town.

 Career

 Kyei joined the academy at Barnet aged nine, and stayed with the club through to senior level.
 He made his Football League debut when he started against Crawley Town on the final day of the 2015–16 season.
 Kyei joined Concord Rangers on loan on 5 November 2018.
 He then joined Hampton & Richmond Borough on loan on 11 January 2019.
 Kyei went out on loan for a third time when he joined Potters Bar Town on loan deadline day on 28 March 2019.
 He was released by the Bees at the end of the 2018–19 season. before joining Maidstone United on 1 July.
 After 17 appearances, Kyei left Maidstone by mutual consent in December 2019.
 On 24 December 2019, Kyei signed for Chelmsford City.
 In February 2020, Kyei returned to Potters Bar Town on a permanent deal.
-Kyei signed a contract with Hungerford Town for the 2021-22 season.
+Kyei signed a contract with Hungerford Town for the 2021–22 season.
 In February 2022 he re-joined Concord Rangers.

+On 29 June 2023, Kyei agreed to join newly-promoted National League South club, Aveley.
+Kyei re-joined Potters Bar in August 2024.